S4Y78C9S/TwitterTweetFilter/README.md

 ----

 - Add setting dialog.
-- To modify not to need restart.
-- Be able to set any user name to hide.
+- Be able to set (any user name, filter words list) pair to hide.
 - Use MutationObserver instead of DOMAttrModified.
 - Store hidden tweets to the other windows for just in case.